 Our wholesale customers consist principally of better department stores, major department stores, mid-tier department stores, national chains, mass merchants, value priced retailers, specialty stores, online retailers and catalog retailers.
-Our customers include, Macy's, DSW, Kohl's, Ross, Nordstrom, Dillard's, Target, Walmart, Payless, Marshall's and TJ Maxx.
+These customers include, Target, Macy's, Nordstrom, Ross, DSW, Payless, TJ Maxx, Walmart, Kohl's and Burlington Coat Factory.
+For the year ended December 31, 2015, Target, Inc. represented 12.2% of net sales and 16.7% of total accounts receivable.
+The Company did not have any other customers who accounted for more than 10% of total net sales or 10% of total accounts receivable.